dotnet/arcade/Documentation/ArcadeCommunications.md

   - Examples: security update, minor bug fixes, etc

 ## Engineering Services Policy for Updates
-- Product release schedules are published and kept "top of mind" for the team
+- .NET Core Product release schedules are published and kept "top of mind" for the team
-- Tools will **not** flow to release/shipping branches (only to master/dev)
+- Tools will **not** automatically flow to release/shipping branches (only to master/dev)
 - No updates to shared services during stabilization period (often a week) leading up to release
 - Published bar for when we’ll take changes (*link to doc here*)
 - Published bar used for determining class of update/change (*link to bar document*)